lucee/lucee-docs/docs/04.guides/04.cookbooks/07.datasource-define-datasource/page.md

 After saving this page you get back to the overview page and you will get a feedback if Lucee was able to connect to your datasource or not.

 ## Create a Datasource in the Application.cfc ##
-You cannot only define a datasource in the Lucee Administrator, you can also do this in the [Application.cfc](Cookbook_ApplicationContext_Basic), the easiest way to do so, is to create first a datasource in the Administrator (see above) and then go to the detail view of this datasource by clicking the "edit button"
+You cannot only define a datasource in the Lucee Administrator, you can also do this in the [[cookbook-application-context-basic]], the easiest way to do so, is to create first a datasource in the Administrator (see above) and then go to the detail view of this datasource by clicking the "edit button"

 ![select datasource](https://bitbucket.org/repo/rX87Rq/images/4142224660-select-datasource.png)